teamfam2014/webdev/projects/rmdb/exercises/exercise_07.md

 If you haven't already implemented an "Add Movie" feature, do that first in the [challenges section of exercise 5](https://github.com/AndrewSouthpaw/webdev/blob/master/projects/rmdb/exercises/exercise_05.md#create-an-add-movie-section).

+Bonus challenge: find a way to not close the "Add Movie" form until the server responds with a 200 OK.
+You can add latency to the server by running `$ yarn db-slow` instead of `$ yarn db` to help with debugging.

 ### Connect "Delete Movie" to server

 Make a DELETE request to `http://localhost:3001/movies/[id]` to delete that movie.

+Make sure you don't remove the movie from the UI until the server responds with a `200 OK`, just in case something goes wrong on the server!

 If you haven't already implemented an "Delete Movie" feature, do that first in the [challenges section of exercise 6](https://github.com/AndrewSouthpaw/webdev/blob/master/projects/rmdb/exercises/exercise_06.md#allow-a-movie-to-be-deleted).